 • Personal career development: You will be able to set and assess achievement of personal, individualized goals related to professional skills, knowledge, and awareness.

-Developing resumes and application letters are important steps in career exploration and development, and are required in the process of preparing for a short-term internship if seeking Extended Studies Credit.
+Developing a resume is an important step in career exploration and development, and is required in the process of preparing for a short-term internship.
+To meet the Extended Studies requirement internships must provide 105 hours over 3 weeks.
 Workshops and advisers in the Hubbard Center are here to help you through the process.
 Limited funding for short-term internship experiences may be available for scholarships through the Hubbard Center for students with demonstrated financial need.
-To participate in a Short-Term Internship for 1 Extended Studies credit, click here to learn more about the process.

 If you are looking to spend a semester engaged in high-quality, immersive learning experiences you may choose to partake in a semester-long internship.
 Many of the off-campus study programs approved for DePauw credit integrate internship participation into their missions or offer internship components.
-You may research options by viewing the list of approved programs, scheduling a meeting with the Hubbard Center staff, or by dropping by during our walk-in hours.
-Click here to learn more...
+You may research options by viewing the list of approved programs, scheduling a meeting with a Hubbard Center advisor.

 If these programs are not an appropriate fit for you, you may also consider applying for independently-designed off-campus internships.
 These internships consist of academic credit for full-time, semester-long internships in conjunction with academic work.
 Planning for a semester off-campus involves collaboration with faculty and staff far in advance.
 You should seek advising as early as possible.
 Many students enrolled in classes on campus also participate in part-time, on-campus semester internships through specific departments at DePauw, or volunteer at a professional organization in the local Putnam County Community.